-Downselection of the baseline SMAP algorithm for the L2\SM\P product will be based on a combination of demonstrated higher accuracy in retrieved soil moisture, lower bias, better overall performance across land cover classes globally, and operational considerations.
-Performance results were assessed pre-launch using: (1) simulated data from GloSim3, (2) analyses of past and new field campaign data, especially SMAPVEX-12 and ComRAD (APEX12), and (3) application of SMAP algorithms to SMOS TB data at the SMAP incidence angle of 40°.
+Downselection of the baseline SMAP algorithm for the L2 SM P product will be based on a combination of demonstrated higher accuracy in retrieved soil moisture, lower bias, better overall performance across land cover classes globally, and operational considerations.
+Performance results were assessed pre-launch using: (1) simulated data from GloSim3, (2) analyses of past and new field campaign data, especially SMAPVEX-12 and ComRAD (APEX12), and (3) application of SMAP algorithms to SMOS T_B data at the SMAP incidence angle of 40°.
 Post-launch, performance assessments were made based on comparisons to in situ CV site data and other CV approaches (section 7) during the official SMAP calibration / validation period.
 However, algorithm performance will continually be assessed throughout the SMAP mission, and one of the other algorithms could be substituted for the baseline algorithm should a problem be detected later.
 This approach insures that the best possible algorithm will be used in order to deliver the best possible product to the public and NASA archives.
-The SCA-V is the current baseline algorithm for the $L2/L3\SM\P$ and $L2/L3\SM\P$ E products.
+The SCA-V was the original postlaunch baseline algorithm for the L2/L3 SM P and L2/L3 SM P E products from 2015-2021.
+As of the October 2021 data release, DCA is the new baseline algorithm (soil moisture retrievals from all three algorithms - SCA-H, SCA-V, and DCA - are still provided in the L2/3 SM P/P E output products).
+Output fields for the SMAP passive soil moisture products can be found in Appendix 1 and 2.